The Final Battle (Once Upon a Time): Event chronology

 The Storybrooke events take place after the current events of "The Song in Your Heart", while the current events in the Enchanted Forest occur after "Mother's Little Helper".

-The future events depicted in both Part 1 and Part 2 occurs in a new realm during the events of “The Eighth Witch”, and the events in "Hyperion Heights".
+The future events depicted in both parts occurs in a new realm during the events of "The Eighth Witch" and "Hyperion Heights".

 Part 1

 In an enchanted forest

 In the woods, a man is seen running away from a beast.
-He reaches a cabin and sends his daughter Lucy away with the "Once Upon a Time" storybook, telling her to keep it safe as he fights off the creature.
+He reaches a cabin and sends his daughter away with the Once Upon a Time storybook, telling her to keep it safe as he fights off a creature.

 In Storybrooke and the Enchanted Forest

 Fiona enacted her curse on the entire town, engulfing everyone after the wedding.
-However, Henry, who is spared, wakes up with the storybook in his hands, and starts searching for his family.
+However, Henry, who is spared, wakes up with his storybook in his hands, and starts searching for his family.
 After running into Archie, he tells Henry that Emma is at the hospital, where she has been committed to a psychiatric ward for the past two years.
 While visiting Emma, he learns that with Fiona's curse, Regina's original curse was never broken, and Emma had stopped believing him.
 He asks her where Snow, Hook and David are, but the new curse now has Emma believing that these events never happened.
 Fiona (who is now the Mayor and Henry's "mother") arrives and takes the book from Henry, but before he leaves, he whisperedly tells Emma to resist.

 Snow, David, Hook and Regina wake up and find themselves back in the Enchanted Forest, specifically at the palace where the events that led to the first curse began.
 They discover it is a prison for them and is tied to the book.
 Fiona, who is using this to banish Emma's family, tells Emma that she must burn the storybook if she wants to be released from the hospital, but Emma refuses.
 Back in the Enchanted Forest, everyone realizes that the Final Battle is over Emma's soul and belief.
 Fiona is trying to get Emma to stop believing so that the realms of story will cease to exist.
 When Zelena shows up with one of Jefferson's hats, they use it to reach a hallway of portals, where they find Oz disappeared.
 At the same time in Storybrooke, Fiona brings lunch to Gold and asks that he fixes her watch, as it appears that she is now his primary support in the wake of Belle's "disappearance".